MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/calls-dashboard.md

 3. [Enable the Power BI Azure Maps visual](/azure/azure-maps/power-bi-visual-manage-access#tenant-admin-options).

     > [!IMPORTANT]
-    > Due to European (GDPR) regulations, this step only applies to customers with deployments outside of European (GDPR) environments.
-Enabling the Power BI Azure Maps visual will not enable the map for European environments.
+    > Due to European (GDPR) regulations, this step only applies to customers with deployments within the US.
+Enabling the Power BI Azure Maps visual will not enable the map for non-US environments (for example, Europe, Canada, or Korea).

 ## Enabling the Calls Dashboard